teampanicbear/valentin-cheval/src/content/post/bitmex/index.md

 ---
 title: BitMEX
 headingTitle: Bitmex
-introduction: |-
+introduction: >-
-  BitMEX is one the most well known crypto exchange.
+  BitMEX is a derivatives exchange founded in 2014.
+They have a strong reputation and brand recognition in the industry.

-  They have been operating since 2014 and invented inverted perp swap contracts.
+  I joined the team as Lead product designer and was promoted as Head of Design and Brand, I worked on their trading terminal, mobile app and showcased here, their brand.
 excerpt: BitMEX is one of they key leader in centralized exchange.
 Founded in 2014, I have been working and reviving their branding and product’s design.
 year: "2023"